-- iii.
-To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - [] Pre-Service - [x] Orientation within three (3) months of hire - iv.
+N/A - iii.
+To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

+□ Pre-Service☑ Orientation within three (3) months of hire

+iv.
 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?